LimaViviane/NIATS_Pendrawpac/README.md

 The functions available in the package will be ready for use.

 ### Acknowledgments
-I thank Professor Adriano Andrade for all the guidance and dedication to this project.
+I thank professor Adriano Andrade for all the guidance and dedication to this project.

 I also thank the members of Center for Innovation and Technological Evaluation in Health and all the volunteers and collaborators of the Triangulo Parkinson Association.